smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: I cannot see my clock in Home Assistant**

 A: Flash your clock again and make sure you tick the "erase" checkbox.
-Thi sshould hard reset the clock.
+This should hard reset the clock.
 If this didn't work, then go to [Blueforcer's Discord server](https://discord.gg/Wn7TWDzPY4) to ask for support about this issue.

 **Q: My display does not show notifications or apps as soon as I trigger them.**